BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

  	The first column (from position 2 to position _n_+1) must include variant IDs.

 	The first row (from position 2 to position _z_+1) must include the attribute labels.
+		The first attribute must be: "Selected" (if the variant is included in the analysis this value has to be **1**)

 	Each remaining entry in position _i,j_ includes the value of a specific attribute _j_ in variant _i_.